aws/eks-anywhere/docs/content/en/docs/getting-started/optional/irsa.md

 ### Create an OIDC provider and make its discovery document publicly accessible

+You must use a single OIDC provider per EKS Anywhere cluster, which is the best practice to prevent a token from one cluster being useable with the API server of another cluster.
+These steps describe the process of using an S3 bucket to host the OIDC discovery and keys JSON documents.
+You do not have to use S3, as the primary requirement is that AWS STS can access the OIDC documents.
+If you do use S3, you can have a single bucket or multiple buckets to host the OIDC documents.
+If you use a single bucket, you can host the OIDC documents in separate paths within the bucket, which can then be used for the `ISSUER_HOSTPATH` in the discovery document for each OIDC provider.

-1. Create an s3 bucket to host the public signing keys and OIDC discovery document for your cluster as per [this section.](https://github.com/aws/amazon-eks-pod-identity-webhook/blob/master/SELF_HOSTED_SETUP.md#create-an-s3-bucket) Ensure you follow all the steps and save the `$HOSTNAME` and `$ISSUER_HOSTPATH`.
+1. Create an S3 bucket to host the public signing keys and OIDC discovery document for your cluster as per [this section.](https://github.com/aws/amazon-eks-pod-identity-webhook/blob/master/SELF_HOSTED_SETUP.md#create-an-s3-bucket) Ensure you follow all the steps and save the `$HOSTNAME` and `$ISSUER_HOSTPATH`.

 1. Create the OIDC discovery document as follows: